flyway/flywaydb.org/documentation/database/oracle.md

 If you encounter a discrepancy between the Oracle SQL*Plus client and Flyway, let us know via the official support email.

+### Known issues and workarounds

+Implementing a compatible solution to some problems isn't always possible, so we document those problems and the valid workarounds.

+#### A default schema different to the current user's causes remote links to fail

+Flyway alters the current schema to the specified [default schema](/documentation/configuration/parameters/defaultSchema) as this is where the schema history table should reside.
+This causes remote links to fail in migrations that expect the current schema to be the user's.
+The workarounds for this are:

+- Create the remote link via dynamic SQL in a stored procedure that resides in the correct schema.
+Stored procedures execute as the schema owner, so the remote link is created in the correct schema
+- Use [beforeEachMigrate](/documentation/concepts/callbacks#beforeEachMigrate) and [afterEachMigrate](/documentation/concepts/callbacks#afterEachMigrate) callbacks to alter the current schema as needed

 <p class="next-steps">
     <a class="btn btn-primary" href="/documentation/database/sqlserver">SQL Server <i class="fa fa-arrow-right"></i></a>
 </p>